-Beyond the headlines; making it happen: Priorities to deliver our ambitions
+Beyond the headlines; making it happen: Priorities to deliver our ambitions c: Ambitions for the future SMARTER .
+FASTER .
+TOGETHER

 - 3.6.
 To deliver our longer term ambitions for the decade ahead, our strategy identifies five priorities to guide SELEP's actions for the medium term over the next five years (Figure 3). - 3.7.
 In each of the chapters that follow, we set out the opportunities and challenges associated with each of our priorities and explain their implications for action over the next five years.